 Just the act of handling or ingesting celery can bring discomfort to certain individuals, such people may suffer from contact dermatitis or be affected by allergies.
 Celery contains compounds called in the stems and in the seeds; these compounds can induce photo dermatitis in a person.
 When some individuals eat celery, they may suffer from a hypersensitivity to the celery, such people are also always allergic to birch pollen - this is called the birch-celery syndrome.
 The oil in the celery seeds has irritating compounds and even though celery seeds have traditionally been used as a diuretic, the seeds should be avoided by all persons suffering from inflammation in the genitourinary tract.

 Humans have cultivated the celery since antiquity, it is one of the oldest vegetables known to man and has been associated with many different civilizations.
 Celery was well known to the ancient Egyptians, who used to gather the wild celery growing in marshy seaside regions for food.
 Many other early civilizations in recorded history also used the celery as a food plant.
-As a vegetable, the celery is an ideal plant, as it has many culinary and herbal uses and very little waste is associated with its use, as the entire plant is edible.
+As a vegetable, the celery is an ideal plant, as it has many culinary and herbal uses and very little waste is associated with its use, as the entire herb is edible.
 The dried seeds and leaves of the celery are an excellent seasoning for many kinds of dishes.
 Celery can be eaten in many ways; however, it is best to cook the outer ribs, while the inner ribs can be eaten raw.
 The inner ribs of the celery are said to have a beneficial effect on the heart and the circulatory system.

 The light green to medium green color celery called the "Pascal celery" is the variety of celery that is most commonly available in stores.
 The Pascal celery has firm and solid stalks that bear the biggest clusters of green leaves among all celery varieties to be found in the world.
 The leaves of the celery can snap off easily and usually have a glossy surface.
 The celery belongs to the famous herbal parsley family of plants.
 The celery in common with other plants in the family enjoys some very reputable medical claims that can be attributed to parsley.
 Celery was also used in the manufacture of wreaths by the ancient Greeks on the Isthmus of Corinth around 450 B.C.
 These Greeks crowned their winning athletes with wreaths made of a crown of the stems and leaves of the celery.